United States obscenity law: Application of test

-In U.S. legal texts, the question of "obscenity" refers to the Miller test.
-As articulated in several sections of 18 USC Chapter 71, the Supreme Court has ruled that it is constitutional to legally limit the sale, transport for personal use or other transmission of obscenity.
-However, it has ruled unconstitutional the passing of law concerning personal possession of obscenity per se.
-Federal obscenity laws at present apply to inter-state and foreign obscenity issues such as distribution; intrastate issues are for the most part still governed by state law.
+Under U.S. law, the question whether a publication is obscene is determined by the Miller test.
+Several sections of 18 U.S. Code, Chapter 71, prohibit the transmission of obscenity, and the Supreme Court has ruled that such statutes are constitutional.
+However, it has ruled unconstitutional restrictions on the personal possession of obscenity.
+Federal obscenity laws at present apply to the distribution of obscenity in interstate or foreign commerce or through the U.S. mail; intrastate issues are for the most part still governed by state law.
 "Obscene articles ... are generally prohibited entry" to the United States by U.S. Customs and Border Protection.

-At present, there are only two legally protected areas of explicit commercial pornography.
-The first is "mere nudity".
+Pornography that is not obscene under the Miller test is protected by the First Amendment.
+One example of it is mere nudity.
 In Jenkins v.
-Georgia, 418 U.S. 153 (1974), the film Carnal Knowledge was deemed not to be obscene under the constitutional standards announced by Miller.
+Georgia, 418 U.S. 153 (1974), the Supreme Court found the film Carnal Knowledge not to be obscene under the constitutional standards announced by Miller.
 As declared by the trial judge in Jenkins, "The film shows occasional nudity, but nudity alone does not render material obscene under Miller's standards."
-This principle was upheld time and again in later cases, including Erznoznik v.
-City of Jacksonville FL, 422 U.S. 205 (1975), in which a Jacksonville city ordinance made it a punishable offense to show films containing nudity when the screen is visible from a public street or place.
-The law was determined to be invalid as it was an infringement of First Amendment rights of the movie producer and theater owners.
+This principle was upheld in later cases, including Erznoznik v.
+City of Jacksonville, 422 U.S. 205, 206 (1975), in which "a Jacksonville, Fla., ordinance that prohibit[ed] showing films containing nudity by a drive-in theater when the screen was visible from a public street or place".
+The Supreme Court found the law invalid as an infringement of the First Amendment rights of the movie producer and theater owners.

-The second protected area is single male-to-female vaginal-only penetration that does NOT show the actual ejaculation of semen (sometimes referred to as "soft-core" pornography) wherein the sexual act and its fulfillment (orgasm) are merely implied to happen rather than explicitly shown.
+A second example of protected pornography is single male-to-female vaginal-only penetration that does not show the ejaculation of semen (sometimes referred to as "soft-core" pornography), where the sexual act and its fulfillment (orgasm) are merely implied to happen rather than explicitly shown.
 In June 2006, the federal government brought a case against JM Productions of Chatsworth, California in order to classify commercial pornography that specifically shows actual semen being ejaculated as obscene.
 The four films that were the subject of the case were entitled American Bukkake 13, Gag Factor 15, Gag Factor 18 and Filthy Things 6.
 The case also included charges of distribution of obscene material (a criminal act under 18 USC § 1465 - "Transportation of obscene matters for sale or distribution") against Five Star DVD for the extra-state commercial distribution of the JM Productions films in question.
 At trial, the Department of Justice decided not to pursue the JM obscenity case any further.
 The jury found that Five Star Video LC and Five Star Video Outlet LC were guilty of violating "18 USC 1465 - Transportation of obscene matters for sale or distribution" for having shipped JM Productions' film Gag Factor 18.
 However, the specific content that the jury deemed "obscene" was not stated.